TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

   receipt_date BETWEEN @start_ds AND @end_ds;
 ```

-At runtime, SQLMesh will automatically modify the model's query to look like following:
+At runtime, SQLMesh will automatically modify the model's query to look as follows:
 ```sql linenums="1" hl_lines="7"
 SELECT
   event_date::TEXT as event_date,